edp70/javac-proc/README.md

 To build and test:

-Create a build.properties file with "checker.home" set to the location of Checker (defaults to /opt/checker-1.9) and with "junit.jar" set to the location of the junit JAR file (default to /opt/junit-4.10.jar).
+Create a build.properties file with "checker.home" set to the location of Checker (defaults to `/opt/checker-1.9`) and with "junit.jar" set to the location of the junit JAR file (defaults to `/opt/junit-4.10.jar`).

-Once those dependencies are in place, running "ant" should compile everything and run the tests.
+Once those dependencies are in place, running `ant` should compile everything and run the tests.

 The unit tests are currently failing.

-For more details, see TODO.txt.
+For more details, see `TODO.txt`.